SmoothSend/smoothsend-sdk-docs/api/index.md

 ## SmoothSendSDK Class

 The main SDK class that provides a unified interface for gasless transactions.
-Currently supports Avalanche with architecture ready for additional chains.
+Currently supports **Avalanche Fuji testnet** and **Aptos testnet** with a unified developer experience.

 ### Constructor